5h4d0wn1k/ftp-auditor/README.md

 ⚠️ **IMPORTANT**: This tool is for authorized security testing and educational purposes only.
 Unauthorized access attempts are illegal.

 - Only test FTP servers you own or have explicit written authorization to test
-- Respect rate limits and don't overload target systems
+- Respect account lockout policies
 - Follow responsible disclosure practices
 - Comply with all applicable laws and regulations